logsigRNN/learn_sde/README.md

 # Learning SDE Using Recurrent Neural Network with Log Signature Features
 Using logsignatures as features or layers in a recurrent neural network

-This code is for paper Learning stochastic differential equations using RNN with log signature features by Hao, Shujian, Terry, Weixin 2019
+This code is for paper Learning stochastic differential equations using RNN with log signature features

 ## Directory
 1. `sde_learning`: Codes for synthetic SDE data learning